lifeart/helpfulJS/README.md

   <input id="two">
   <input id="three">
   ```

+This class is input helper for controling sum of length for related inputs.
 Sum of chars in these inputs should be <= 190

   `setInputsLimit(['one','two','three'],190);`

 ### actionWaiter.js =>

+This class is some like $.Deferred();

+Usefull for asynch model loading

 Example: